A unifying approach to tropicalization: Giansiracusa tropicalization

 where the \emph{Giansiracusa bend relation} $\bend_{v,\eta}^{GG}(I)$ is generated by the relations

 with $c_a,c_j\in k$ and $a,b_j\in A_0$.

-\begin{rem} Note that the congruence $\bend_{v,\eta}^{GG}(I)$ is generated by those relations of the above form for which $a$ and the $b_j$ are pairwise different.
+\begin{rem} Note that the congruence $\bend_{v,\eta}^{GG}(I)$ is in fact already generated by those relations of the above form for which $a$ and the $b_j$ are pairwise different.
 This observation explains that our definition of $\Trop_{v,\eta}^{GG}(R)$ coincides with the original definition in \cite{Giansiracusa13}. \end{rem}

 For integral monoids $A$, \cite{Giansiracusa13} shows that the bend relations are compatible with localizations.
-Therefore the Giansiracusa tropicalization can be extended to $k$-schemes $Y$ with respect to a morphism $\iota:Y\to X$ to an integral monoid scheme $X$ that induces a closed immersion $\iota_k^+:Y\to X_k^+$.
-Choosing compatible affine presentations of $Y$ and $X$ and applying $\Trop_{v,\eta}^{GG}$, where $\eta$ stays for the map between the coordinate blueprints of objects of the chosen affine presentations, yields the Giansiracusa tropicalization $\Trop_{v,\iota}^{GG}(Y)$ of $Y$ with respect to $v$ and $\iota$.
+Therefore the Giansiracusa tropicalization can be extended to $k$-schemes $Y$ with respect to a closed immersion $\iota:Y\to X^+_k$ where $X^+_k$ is the $k$-scheme associated with an integral monoid scheme $X$.

+Choosing compatible affine presentations of $Y$ and $X$ and applying $\Trop_{v,\eta}^{GG}$, where $\eta$ stands for the map between the coordinate blueprints of objects of the chosen affine presentations, yields the Giansiracusa tropicalization $\Trop_{v,\iota}^{GG}(Y)$ of $Y$ with respect to $v$ and $\iota$.
+In more detail, this works as follows.

+Let $\cU$ be an affine presentation of $X$, e.g.\ the family of all affine open subschemes of $X$ together with the inclusion morphisms.
+Then $\cU^+_k$ is an affine presentation of $X^+_k$, which consists of all open subschemes of the form $U^+_k$ of $X^+_k$ where $U$ is an affine open in $X$, and the system $\cV=\iota^{-1}\cU^+_k$ of all affine opens $V_U=\iota^{-1}(U^+_k)$ together with the induced morphisms from $\cU^+_k$ is an affine presentation of $Y$.